 Along with knowing where the emergency exits are located, you should also be able to put eyes on a security officer at any time during the event.
 You don’t have to follow security around in order to be safe, but you should stay in close proximity if you can.

 Knowing where security officers are located in the event also increases the likelihood that you can seek their assistance or notify them if anyone is acting suspiciously or causing problems.

 Have a Plan

 Discuss with your family and friends what to do in case you get separated.
-Make sure you have a designated meet-up location just outside of the event.
+Make sure you have a designated meet-up location inside and just outside of the event.
 Have charged cell phones on hand and be sure to program each other’s numbers in on speed dial options.

 When promoters plan public events, safety should be their top priority.
 Hiring Mantis Security, one of the top security companies in South Africa to provide a safe location, and creating rules for the event are a just a few of the important ways they should strive to keep you safe.

 Put Security in Trusted Hands with Mantis Security, call us today,